specklesystems/speckle-docs-OLD/user/FAQs.md

 - speckle-releases.ams3.digitaloceanspaces.com (critical)
 - raw.githubusercontent.com (critical)

-For any more questions about this, feel free to reach out!
+For any more questions about this, feel free to [contact us](https://speckle.systems/contact/)!

-## I cannot add an account in Speckle Manager!
+## I can't add an account in Speckle Manager

 This is probably related to the server being unreachable, please check the section above.
 If the server is available and the account flow just doesn't work, please try alternative methods of [adding your account](/user/manager).